anseki/readline-sync/README.md

 By using the `commandHandler` argument, this method will come into its own.
 Specifying the Object to this argument has the more merit.
 And it has the more merit for [`promptCLLoop`](#promptclloop) method.

-If a function is specified to `commandHandler`, it is just called with a parsed Array as an argument list of the function.
-And `this` is a original input string, in the function.
+If a function is specified to `commandHandler` argument, it is just called with a parsed Array as an argument list of the function.
+And `this` is an original input string, in the function.

 For example: The following 2 codes work same except that `this` is enabled in the second one.